Herbology and Your Health: Well-Being From the Ground Up

 Perhaps the richest of herbal medicine practices resides in the world of Native American traditions, from Alaska to Hawaii, the US Southwest, Upper Plains, and throughout Canada.
 The variety of approaches to Native American herbology reflects the diversity inherent in tribal cultures.
 Historically, the common ground was that plants and herbs were a staple of ancient indigenous civilizations before Western colonization took hold.
 For example, in Hawaii, the “pre-Captain Cook” diet, rich in vegetables and designed to promote cardiovascular health with a balanced approach to food.
 Throughout native cultures, food in all forms has been considered medicine, from the source to the preparation for consumption.

 Plants considered medicinal, or sacred, in Native American cultures include: sage, pennyroyal, hops, willow bark, dogwood, palmetto, cattail, and tobacco.
 These were also used in rituals and ceremonies.

 For those interested in learning about herbology for personal or professional interest, an excellent place to start would be the American Herbalist Guild, established in 1989 as a non-profit educational organization dedicated to herbal medicine and herbal practitioners.
 From nutritional herbology to herbology studies, one can choose to take a more formalized course of study to become a Registered Herbalist (RH), or one can decide to participate in a more personalized, home study option.
 Those in medical fields such as naturopathic doctors, chiropractors, nutritionists, nurses, and doctors often study herbology to complement their offerings.

-Whether you seek out herbology for one’s personal health or to help others, you will be stepping into an ancient tradition with a very modern application.
-All we have to do is look at our natural world to understand the healing and well-being that is available if we’re willing to learn from the family of plants.
+Whether you seek out herbology for your personal health or to help others, you will be stepping into an ancient tradition with a very modern application.
+All we have to do is look at our natural world to understand the healing and well-being that is available, if we’re willing to learn from the family of plants.